briantam23/ticketmaster-api/README.md

 * `npm install` (or `yarn install`)
 * `npm run start:dev`

-The `run start:dev` command will run both the `webpack` process (in watch mode) to build you client-side javascript files, and the Node process for your server with `nodemon`.
+The `run start:dev` command will run both the `webpack` process (in watch mode) to build your client-side Javascript files, and the Node process for your server with `nodemon`.